tdcmeehan/tdcmeehan.github.io/about.md

 I currently work for Conductor, Inc., helping build out the Searchlight platform.
 While at Conductor I've tackled lots of problems around streaming and optimization.
 Part of my work was [open sourced](https://github.com/tdcmeehan/rx-ordered-data/).

-I currently work at Bloomberg LP helping develop their portfolio analytics platform.  *To recruiters, I am not willing to consider new job opportunities at this moment.*
+I currently work at Bloomberg LP as a Senior Software Engineer, helping design and implement low latency, scalable and performant solutions for financial analytics for a broad client base.